Kevinthem0nk/Ladder-Logic/README.md

 - Set 1 of P_Enbl, PI_Enbl, or PID_Enbl to select which.
 - Change the PID values with Kp, Ki, and Kd.
 - Enable/Disable the PID with PIDenable.
-- Click the Start Button to Start or Stop.
+- Click the Start Button to Start or Stop the loop.
 - Click the Stop Button to Stop & Reset.

 [Link to the example](https://www.plcfiddle.com:/fiddles/6a0cfe6d-2950-4e18-b00f-34793b73b760)